General Degree Requirements

 Grade Requirements for Courses in the Major

-A student must have grades of C- or higher in all required and elective courses counted toward an undergraduate major in the College of Communication and Information Sciences.
+A student must have grades of C- or higher in all required and elective courses counted toward an undergraduate major requirements in the College of Communication and Information Sciences.
 In addition, grades of C- or higher must be earned in all required ancillary courses, including those established as prerequisites for courses in the major as well as those required directly in the major.

 Students should always check with their major department or Tisch Student Services for specific policies pertaining to a particular department or program.